DanielCardeal/trimmy.nvim/README.md

 2. Before your changes are saved, your whitespace trimmer of choice deletes **all** the file's end of line whitespaces.

-3. You try to commit your changes, but cannot find where they are, since your `git status` is polluted with irrelevant whitespace changes.
+3. You try to commit your changes but cannot find where they are, since your `git status` is polluted with irrelevant whitespace changes.

-4. Suffer.
+4. You start reconsidering your life choices and call it quits for the day.

-Having suffered with this problem myself, I have then decided to implement a simple plugin to trim whitespace only on changed lines.
+Having suffered with this problem myself, I have then decided to implement a simple plugin to trim whitespace only on changed lines of edited buffers.

 ## Requirements